 Our alumni are an integral part of our community.
 They serve as mentors for current students, advisers to our programs, and are an inspiration to the entire Krieger School community.

-Below you will find inspirational stories about our alumni and their contributions to the Hopkins community.
-Read more recent grad and seasoned alumni accomplishments in our twice-yearly Arts & Sciences Magazine.
+You can find inspirational stories about our alumni and their contributions to the Hopkins community in our twice-yearly Arts & Sciences Magazine.

 - Krieger School alumni can obtain their student transcripts from Office of the University Registrar.